Cord Tissue Banking: Still Unsure?

 - Cord blood contains hematopoietic stem cells (HSCs) which are used to treat blood-related disorders.

 - Cord tissue contains a different type of stem cells than those that are found in the cord blood.
 These stem cells are mesenchymal stem cells (MSCs) and they are in clinical trials for the treatment of heart disease, type 1 diabetes, lung cancer, Parkinson’s Disease, and injuries to bones and cartilage.
-Scientists are hopeful that they will be used to treat even more diseases, injuries and disorders in the future.
+In the future, MSCS will treat even more diseases, injuries and disorders.

 - Cord tissue banking provides the guarantee that the MSCs will be available if you or your family need them in the future.
 MSCs from cord tissue are a genetic match to your child!